Chairman and Chief Executive Officer of YOOX NET-A-PORTER GROUP

-In 2015, Federico drove the game-changing merger of YOOX and NET-A-PORTER founding YOOX NET-A-PORTER GROUP (YNAP) – the world’s leading online luxury fashion retailer.
+In 2015, Federico drove the game-changing merger of YOOX and NET-A-PORTER founding YOOX NET-A-PORTER GROUP – the world’s leading online luxury fashion retailer.

 In 2018, with a valuation of $6 billion, YOOX NET-A-PORTER became part of Richemont, one of the world’s leading luxury groups.
 Its portfolio of Maisons includes Cartier, IWC Schaffhausen, Jaeger-LeCoultre, Van Cleef & Arpels, Chloé, Montblanc and Officine Panerai in Italy.

 Today, Federico Marchetti is Chairman and Chief Executive Officer of YOOX NET-A-PORTER GROUP, and divides his time between Milan and London.

 Federico holds a degree in Economics from Bocconi University in Milan and an MBA from Columbia Business School in New York City.

 - In 2017, YOOX NET-A-PORTER GROUP adopted a fur-free policy.
 Federico has always been among the first in the industry to recognize the importance of sustainability.
 In 2009, YOOX launched YOOXYGEN, the first online shop-in-shop on the market dedicated to sustainable fashion, and introduced the ECOBOX, the first responsible packaging in e-commerce composed of 100% recyclable materials.
 Sustainability continues to be a priority for the Group.